Available to Match All Colors and Shapes

 45° Corners: Miter Cut vs. Weaving

-A commonly asked questions is how do you handle a 45°/125° angled corner?
+A commonly asked question is how do you handle a 45°/125° angled corner?
 There are 2 methods that can be used, miter cutting stones or weaving.
 Both are installed using flat material and are pictured below.
 When installing either option, be sure to alternate long and short pieces of stone on each side of the corner.
 That way, it will look more natural than if it was stacked.

 Alternative Uses for Thin Veneer Corners